ThibaultFillion/strengths/paper/paper.md

 For the first example, let us consider a simple model of signal transduction, where some extracellular chemical signal is sensed by a cell, which triggers the production of a second messenger, as well as the scavenging of the signal species.
-The network is designed as follows : The extracellular ligand $L$ can bind to a plasma membrane receptor $R$ to form a complex $C$.
+The network is designed as follows: The extracellular ligand $L$ can bind to a plasma membrane receptor $R$ to form a complex $C$.
 This species catalyzes the conversion of the inactive second messenger $X$ to its active form,  $Y$.
-The complex $C$ is directly converted back into $R$, which accounts for the internalization of the complex, the degradation of the ligand and full recycling of the receptor.
+The complex $C$ is directly converted back into $R$, which accounts for the internalization of the complex, the degradation of the ligand and the full recycling of the receptor.
 No degradation of the receptors (either through the proteasomes or lysosomes) is assumed for simplicity,  although it would be straightforward to add additional reactions to implement such reaction channels